 Alongside the questions of whether taking a gap year is safe, many first time backpackers also ask the question of whether they should learn a bit of self defence before they go in an effort to be better able to protect themselves.

 In the interests of fairness I do have to say I absolutely love martial arts of all varieties and think the study of Bushido is one of the best things anyone can do for themselves from a physical, mental and even spiritual perspective, so I may be a little biased in my views toward them.

-I have studied the martial arts myself my entire life, fuelled by 80s martial arts movies and personal heroes like Bruce Lee, Chuck Norris and Dolph Lundgren, and I have a fair understanding of just how deeply and profoundly they can affect your physical and mental growth and wellbeing.
+I have studied the martial arts myself my entire life, fuelled by 80s martial arts movies and personal heroes like Bruce Lee, Chuck Norris and Dolph Lundgren, and I have a fair understanding of just how deeply and profoundly they can affect your physical and mental growth, health and wellbeing.
 Starting with Karate when I was a young child and leading up to Ju Jitsu and Judo as well when I was a little older (long before MMA claimed to invent cross training!)
 I have also studied numerous weapons arts including Iaido and Kendo, as well as training in various local martial arts on my travels to gain a wider perspective of combat arts in general.

 So I genuinely do believe that the martial arts can be extremely beneficial and are an important aspect of keeping travellers safe on the road.